MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Remove-AppSharedPackageContainer.md

 ## PARAMETERS

 ### -AllUsers
-Remove matching packages that are deployed to any user
+Remove matching packages that are deployed to any user.

 ```yaml
 Type: SwitchParameter